Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/04-project-organization/02_task.md

 ### Evaluation Criteria

-1. Configuration for Azure OpenAI Chat Completion Service (20%)
+1. Configuration for Azure OpenAI Chat Completion Service
-- Correctly modified the application.properties file to include the necessary settings for the Azure OpenAI chat completion service.
+- Correctly modified the application.properties file to include the necessary settings for the Azure OpenAI chat completion service (10%)

-2. Integration of AgeCalculatorPlugin (20%)
+2. Integration of AgeCalculatorPlugin
-- Successfully integrated the AgeCalculatorPlugin into the existing system.
+- Successfully integrated the AgeCalculatorPlugin into the existing system (10%)
-- System accurately calculates and displays ages based on user-provided birth dates.
+- System accurately calculates and displays ages based on user-provided birth dates (10%)

-3. Integration of Wikipedia Search URL Function (20%)
+3. Integration of Wikipedia Search URL Function
-- Successfully integrated the getWikipediaSearchUrl function from the SearchUrlPlugin into the existing system.
+- Successfully integrated the getWikipediaSearchUrl function from the SearchUrlPlugin into the existing system (10%)
-- System correctly generates and displays Wikipedia search URLs based on user input.
+- System correctly generates and displays Wikipedia search URLs based on user input (10%)
-- Validated that the chat history contains the URI for the "Europe" page on Wikipedia.
+- Validated that the chat history contains the URI for the "Europe" page on Wikipedia (10%)

-4. Implementation and Integration of BingSearchUrl Function (20%)
+4. Implementation and Integration of BingSearchUrl Function
-- Correctly implemented the BingSearchUrl function within the existing system.
+- Correctly implemented the BingSearchUrl function within the existing system (10%)
-- System correctly generates and displays Bing search URLs based on user input.
+- System correctly generates and displays Bing search URLs based on user input (10%)
-- Validated that the chat history contains the URI to review "cute kittens on vespas."

-5. Functionality Testing (20%)
+5. Functionality Testing
-- Application runs without errors.
+- Application runs without errors (10%)
-- Responses are generated correctly and are relevant to the prompts.
+- Responses are generated correctly and are relevant to the prompts (10%)